Improvised explosive device: Suicide

+A static display of typical suicide bomb vest devices.

 Suicide bombing usually refers to an individual wearing explosives and detonating them to kill others including themselves, the bomber will conceal explosives on and around their person, commonly using a vest, and will use a timer or some other trigger to detonate the explosives.
 The logic behind such attacks is the belief that an IED delivered by a human has a greater chance of achieving success than any other method of attack.
 In addition, there is the psychological impact of child soldiers prepared to deliberately sacrifice themselves for their cause.

 Surgically implanted

 In May 2012 American counter-terrorism officials leaked their acquisition of documents describing the preparation and use of surgically implanted improvised explosive devices.

-The devices were designed to evade detection.

-The devices were described as containing no metal, so they could not be detected by X-rays.

 Security officials referred to bombs being surgically implanted into suicide bombers' "love handles".
 According to the Daily Mirror UK security officials at MI-6 asserted that female bombers could travel undetected carrying the explosive chemicals in otherwise standard breast implants.
 The bomber would blow up the implanted explosives by injecting a chemical trigger.

-Robot
+Robot/drone

+A quadcopter drone modified to carry an explosive device.

 Robots could also be used to carry explosives.
-First such documented case was during the aftermath of 2016 shooting of Dallas police officers when a bomb disposal robot was used to deliver explosives to kill Micah Xavier Johnson, who was hiding in a place inaccessible to police snipers.
+The first such documented case was during the aftermath of 2016 shooting of Dallas police officers when a bomb disposal robot was used to deliver explosives to kill Micah Xavier Johnson, who was hiding in a place inaccessible to police snipers.
 As well, drones carrying explosives were used in a suspected assassination attempt against Venezuelan president Nicolás Maduro in 2018.
+Drug cartels in Mexico have shown the ability to produce drone-borne IEDs.